- Econometrics

 Research Interests

+I am particularly interested in the analysis of mixed frequency data.
 Classical time series analysis requires all target variables to have the same sampling frequency.
 Consider analyzing a dynamic interaction between unemployment and gross domestic product (GDP), for example.
-In many countries, unemployment statistics are announced monthly while GDP statistics are announced quarterly.
-The classical approach forces us to aggregate monthly unemployment data into a quarterly level before formulating a bivariate model for the unemployment and GDP.
-Such a temporal aggregation causes the loss of information and consequently lowers the precision of statistical inference.
+For many countries, unemployment statistics are announced monthly while GDP statistics are announced quarterly.
+The classical approach forces us to aggregate monthly unemployment data into a quarterly level before formulating a bivariate model.
+Such a temporal aggregation causes the loss of information, lowering the precision of statistical inference.
+Exploiting all observations available should lead to the highest possible accuracy, whatever their sampling frequencies are.

 Lectures and Seminars